How Do Maryland Tax Auctions Work?

 Why Property Taxes Are So Serious in Maryland?

 Most people think foreclosure only happens when you don’t pay the mortgage.
-But in Maryland, if you don’t pay your property taxes, the county can take legal steps to collect.
+If you don’t pay your property taxes, the county can take legal steps to collect.
+Here’s how it works:

 - The county places a lien on your house for the unpaid taxes.